 I am in love with bringing new characters to life.
 Pencil, ink, watercolor, gouache, oils and occasionally acrylics decorate my pages and find themselves pulled together with text using the Adobe Creative Suite.

 I grew up with all the greats: Leo Lionni, Eric Carl, Dr. Seuss, Maurice Sendak.
 And then I became a teen.
-But unlike most, I was the teen with a license and a permanent spot at all the local thrift stores.
-There I discovered James Thurber, Miroslav Sasek, H.A.
-Rey, Doris Burn, A.A.
-Milne (not the Disney Pooh I knew as a kid.)
+But unlike most, I was the teen with a driver's license and a permanent spot at all the local thrift stores.
+There, I discovered illustrators like James Thurber, Miroslav Sasek, H.A.
+Rey, Doris Burn, Ernest Howard Shephard (not the Disney Pooh I knew as a kid.)

 I went to college dead set on an art degree.
 Courses in human rights and photography led me to politely steal my dad's camera.
 (He later gave it to me so don't worry.)
 Those four years took me to Senegal, West Africa with Operation Crossroads Africa.
-Of all the things I learned there my favorite was recognizing that Frederick Franck was right.
+Of all the things I learned there, my favorite was recognizing that Frederick Franck, one of my humanitarian heroes, was right.
 Art was universal.
-I was asked to paint and sketch landscapes and portraits.
+I was asked by locals to paint and sketch landscapes and portraits.
 Art became my way of saying hello when language was a giant wall I couldn't cross.
-Upon returning to the States I realized art silently - without words - spoke here too!
+Upon returning to the States I realized art spoke without words here too!

 Way off the art degree path I graduated and found myself cultivating a green thumb for three years as an Americorp VISTA .
 (Go VISTA Volunteers!!)
 Art still proved to be that universal tool - breaking class barriers, ethnic backgrounds and the deep rooted fear of differences.